Our approach to modern slavery

 - Check the names and addresses of staff.
 If there are a number of people listed at the same address, it may indicate high shared occupancy which is often a factor for those being exploited.

 Education and policies

 Ensure that you have a clear policy which addresses modern slavery.
 This should form part of your staff handbook so that all colleagues are very clear on the signs to look for, and what to do if they suspect a colleague needs help.
 It’s also important to appoint someone in your organisation who will establish a clear chain of command when suspicions are reported.

 How to report modern slavery in your workplace

-Please contact retailTRUST to speak in confidence about your concerns – we are available 24/7, 365 days a year.
+Please contact retailTRUST to speak in confidence about your concerns – we are available 24 hours a day, seven days a week.
 Employers can also directly contact the Modern Slavery Helpline which offers telephone guidance and advice, along with an online reporting form.
 All queries are confidential and you can find these resources at https://www.modernslaveryhelpline.org